Enpass Review 2025: Great for Offline Storage

 Data collected from Enpass password manager may include items like your web browser or mobile device, your IP address, your ISP’s name, web browser type, operating system information, country, language, and data about your browsing activity when using the service.

-Additionally, the service uses cookies, or a unique string of letters and numbers that identifies your PC or mobile device.
 Cookies are primarily used to authenticate your information online without re-entering your details for each website visit.
-They are also used to store information about your activities and bookmark where you may have left off within a website.
+They're also used to store information about your activities and bookmark where you may have left off within a website.

 Is my data used with third parties?